 A celebration of life will be held at Havenbrook Funeral Home on October 26th at 1:00 PM.
 The family has asked that in lieu of flowers donations may be made to The Alzheimer’s Foundation.

-To send flowers to Janis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Janis Marilyn Kelly, please visit our floral store.